Guide to Italian Cheese: Types, Uses, and How to Buy

 • Provolone

-• Drinks: A light-bodied red or a simple lager works well with its gentle flavor.
+• Drinks: A simple, light-bodied red like Bardolino or even a pale ale will not overpower its gentle flavor.

 • Gorgonzola